Albert Nelson Marquis

-Albert Nelson Marquis (January 10, 1855 - December 21, 1943) was a Chicago publisher best known for creating the Who's Who book series, starting with Who's Who in America which was first published in 1899.
+Albert Nelson Marquis (January 10, 1855 – December 21, 1943) was a Chicago publisher best known for creating the Who's Who book series, starting with Who's Who in America, which was first published in 1899.

-Marquis was born in Decatur, Ohio raised by his maternal grandparents in nearby Hamersville.
+Marquis was born in Decatur, Ohio, and raised by his maternal grandparents in nearby Hamersville.
 At age 21 he founded the A.N.
 Marquis & Company in Cincinnati, and moved to Chicago in 1884.
 His early publications were generally guide books, directories, and maps.
-He was the full owner of Who's Who until 1926, and remained as "editor in chief" of the publication until 1940.
+He was the full owner of Who's Who until 1926, and remained as editor in chief of the publication until 1940.
 Marquis also published specialized versions Who's Who, including occupation-specific and location-specific editions.

-Marquis died of heart trouble at his home in Evanston, Illinois on December 21, 1943.
+Marquis died of heart trouble at his home in Evanston, Illinois, on December 21, 1943.